deegle-linux/deegle-linux.github.io/README.md

 to proivde an IPv4 address to the host.
 This address should be in the range of `192.168.7.10` to `192.168.7.20`.

+### I2C Support

+ID: DEEGLE_I2C_SUPPORT

+The Deegle Linux provides i2c-tools for I2C access.

 ### GPIO Support

 ID: DEEGLE_GPIO_SUPPORT

-The Deegle Linux provides libgpiod and python3-gpio for GPIO access.
+The Deegle Linux provides libgpiod and libgpiod-tools for GPIO access.

 ## Other configuration